samlawski/codecookies/flask-2-tutorial/11-cookies-in-flask.md

 `num_in_cart` we just made available through the `render_template()` function.
 If you save everything now and reload the page, the shopping cart shouldn't anymore show just `0` but instead, show the number of items stored in the shopping cart cookie.

 That's it!
-You know how to read and write cookies on the frontend as well as the backend of your application.
+You know how to read and write cookies on the frontend and the backend of your application.
 And at the same time, you even learned about adding **helpers** and working with JavaScript in Flask.

 If you want to find out more, check out the [documentation](https://flask.palletsprojects.com/en/2.0.x/quickstart/#cookies).